 In almost every single movie from director Enrique Gomez Vadillo, there’s always a young & muscular guy that is completely shirtless for the entire duration of the movie.
 If not shirtless, then they get full-on nude for sure.
 No doubt Vadillo wanted the actors in his movies to show themselves off to spice up the already sexual-themed movie, but to also please him as well.

 Based on a play by Rodolfo Rodríguez; In “Machos”, anything goes.
 You don’t enter the club just to watch men strip and have a couple of drinks, you can also sleep with the strippers if you surely desire to.
 The young men who work at Machos are all casual individuals working there for survival.
-A regular job anywhere else is out of the question since the owner of Machos is a powerful, rich woman named Brenda (Sonia Infante) whom pays her all very well, but she’s also very demanding & crude.
-She tells her guys they must please their customers all the way after dancing.
+A regular job anywhere else is out of the question since the owner of Machos is a powerful, rich woman named Brenda (Sonia Infante) whom pays her guys all very well, but she’s also very demanding & crude towards them.
+Brenda tells her guys that they must please their customers all the way after dancing.
 Kind of like a cashier pushing you to sign up for a credit card, but in this case it’s a single night of getting fucked by the male stripper who just danced for you.
-Brenda’s right-hand man and MC of Machos “Meztli” (Flaco Guzman) is always good to the guys of the club even if his cranky, flamboyance & sarcastic attitude says otherwise.
+Brenda’s right-hand man and MC of Machos “Meztli” (Flaco Guzman) is always good to the guys of the club even if his cranky, flamboyance & sarcastic demeanor says otherwise.
 The white face makeup Meztli has on all the time truly hides away his inner demons.
 He’s fucked up in the past and that guilt never goes away, especially since he’s working alongside Brenda who just happens to be his ex-wife and mother of their very troubled son.

 I came across Machos long ago in a VHS trailer that played off the movie as a sort of care-free drama, but when I finally watched the actual movie; it was far from being care-free.
 Machos is a deep drama with characters facing harsh bumps that are in everyday life, but they try to make the best of it and work hard.
 In the case of the new stripper “Miguel”, he joins Machos as a way to pay off legal fees for a good friend that got herself in a bad situation.
 Miguel later gets stuck working there since the money he makes dancing & prostituting is really good, but he has to deal with his boss Brenda often and she’s very bitter & manipulative towards him and to the others guys as well.
 The rest of the characters of Machos deal with their relationships & family life, growing debts and 2 of the guys are having a secret affair with each other which later leads to a conflict in front of everyone.
 Heartbreak ensues of course.